clauscarste/quadruped/README.md

-# high performance quadruped with fully actuated spine
+# high performance quadruped with fully actuated spine and brushless motors
 Project is part of my bachelor's thesis at the technical university Munich

 Repostory inclues: